ArkEcosystemArchive/docs-legacy/docs/cookbook/node/secure.md

 tail -f /var/log/syslog
 ```

 Let us test our knocking!
 We set our SSH port, and we've enabled knocking.
-Now we need to test to make sure that when we send the correct knock that we open and close the port properly.
+Now we need to check to make sure that when we send the correct knock that we open and close the port correctly.

 #### Open SSH Port

-From your personal computer or mobile phone use the client you installed above or if you are running Linux install `knockd` by running `sudo apt-get install knockd` and use the following command to knock
+From your personal computer or mobile phone use the client you installed above or if you are running Linux install `knockd` by running `sudo apt-get install knockd` and use the following command to knock.

 ```bash
 knock -v nodeip 7000 8000 9000